 Here's what each of these selectors is (so you can omit the ones you want to leave in):

-• .blog-pager#blog-pager is the thing that will put things like "next entry" and "previous entry" under your articles.
-It's for when you want your site not to be paginated like a blog, or if you want to trick Blogger into acting like a normal site by telling it to show only one post on the home page, and then making a post out of your home page, and making sure it's always dated as the most recent post.
+is the thing that will put things like "next entry" and "previous entry" under your articles.
+It's for when you want your site not to be paginated like a blog, or if you want to trick Blogger into acting like a normal site by telling it to show only one post on the home page, and then making a post out of your home page, and making sure it's always dated as the most recent post..widget.Attribution#Attribution1

-• .widget.Attribution#Attribution1 is the thing in your footer from which you can't remove the words "powered by blogger."
+is the thing in your footer from which you can't remove the words "powered by blogger."- is the Blogger navigation bar at the top of your screen.

-• A Search This Blog button.
+- A Search This Blog button.
 It can be added as a "Gadget" in the Design: Page Elements panel.

-• A "subcribe" or "follow" feature.
+- A "subcribe" or "follow" feature.
 "Follow by E-mail" is what you need.
 It's also one of Blogger's handy Gadgets and does a much better job than what we're using it to replace.

-• If you have no form of navigation, and you have more than one post, you stranded the user on one page by removing the blog pager thing.
+- If you have no form of navigation, and you have more than one post, you stranded the user on one page by removing the blog pager thing.
 So I recommend tagging each of your posts with at least one of your categories, and then making yourself a "Tags" gadget, either in the form of a cloud or a list, and using it as a menu.